stargatedaw/stargate/docs/troubleshooting/linux_install.md

 a file browser.

 ## Portable install mode
+NOTE: It is recommended to use an exFAT formatted flash drive, as other formats such as FAT32 do not support  UNIX permissions to set the executable bit, and others are not compatible across all 3 major desktop platforms.

-If you would like to install Stargate DAW for Linux to a flash drive, or you just want to store your projects and configurations next to the AppImage, simply place the AppImage in the desired folder, and create a file called `_stargate_home` next to it.
+If you would like to install Stargate DAW for Linux to a flash drive, or you just want to store your projects and configurations next to the AppImage, simply place the AppImage in the desired folder, and create an empty text file called `_stargate_home` next to it.
 Note that the Linux AppImage can be installed alongside a Windows portable install and a MacOS app bundle at the same time to create a (nearly) universal DAW flash drive.

 ## Fedora/CentOS/RHEL/Rocky/Alma/etc... issues
 ### 'Could not display...'
 'There is no application installed for appimage...'